logicalclocks/feature-store-api/docs/integrations/databricks/networking.md

 ### Step 2: Configure the Network Security Group

 The virtual network peering will allow full access between the Hopsworks virtual network and the Databricks virtual network by default.
-However, if you have a different setup, ensure that the *Network Security Group* of the Feature Store on Azure is configured to allow traffic from your Databricks clusters to be able to connect to the Feature Store.
+However, if you have a different setup, ensure that the *Network Security Group* of the Feature Store is configured to allow traffic from your Databricks clusters.

 Ensure that ports *443*, *9083*, *9085*, *8020*, *50010*, and *9092* are reachable from the Databricks cluster *Network Security Group*.